 1. Change the default Admin Login User ID and Password

 Whenever you buy a WiFi router, it comes with its own username and password for accessing the admin panel by default.
 The problem with using the default id and passwords is that many of the online sites like this that provide databases for default id and passwords for each router model which makes it relatively easy for someone to peak into your network and access the admin panel by using these values.

 Now you may claim that what if the hacker doesn’t know your exact router model number.
-Well, its still easy, one can easily break through your network by performing a simple brute force attack by using all the admin id and passwords combinations available for different routers across the database.
+Well, it’s still easy, one can easily break through your network by performing a simple brute force attack by using all the admin id and passwords combinations available for different routers across the database.

-Therefore, as soon as you get a new router or if you haven’t done this already yet, change the default credentials for accessing
+Therefore, as soon as you get a new router or if you haven’t done this already yet, change the default credentials for accessing th

 If you are unable to access your router admin panel using above mentioned IP address then you can find default IP for your model on the internet.
-Also, you can check your network stats to find gateway IP which will be same as router admin panel.
+Also, you can check your network stats to find gateway IP which will be the same as the router admin panel.

 Note: The admin credentials revert back to default whenever you reset the router to factory settings.

 The SSID is the Public name of your WiFi Router’s network.
 It is usually set to the model number along with the brand name where it comes from (eg: DLink, NetGear, Belkin etc).
 What you should do is change the default SSID aka network name of your router.